willhansen/kotlin/compiler/fir/tree/tree-generator/Readme.md

 - All fir elements are listed in `FirTreeBuilder.kt`
 - Syntax of new element declaration: `element(elementName, elementKind: Kind, vararg parents: Element)`
     - `elementName` is a name of declared element.
 If `elementName = Foo` then it's type will be `FirFoo`
     - kind describes target package for element.
-Avaliable kinds:
+Akonstiable kinds:
         - `Expression` (package `fir.expression`)
         - `Declaration` (package `fir.declaration`)
         - `Reference` (package `fir.references`)